krishaamer/green-filter-research/research/literature/design.md

 Tol, R. S. J. (2019).
 A social cost of carbon for (almost) every country. *Energy Economics*, *83*, 555–566. <https://doi.org/10.1016/j.eneco.2019.07.006>

+UEBT.
+(2022). *Biodiversity Barometer*.

+UNFCCC Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA).
+(2022, November).
+Sharm el-Sheikh Implementation Plan.
+Revised draft decision -/CMA.4. *Sharm El-Sheikh Climate Change Conferencea*.

 United Nations Department of Economic and Social Affairs, Population Division.
 (2022). *World Population Prospects 2022: Summary of Results*.
 United Nations.

 United Nations Environment Programme.
 (2022). *Emissions Gap Report 2022: The Closing Window Climate crisis calls for rapid transformation of societies*.

+United Nations Environment Programme (UNEP).
+(2021). *Emissions Gap Report 2021: The Heat Is On A World of Climate Promises Not Yet Delivered*.

 US Securities and Exchange Commission.
 (2022).
 Office Hours with Gary Gensler.
 In *Twitter*. https://twitter.com/GaryGensler/status/1498708322677149700.